VukGlisovic/gcp/dataproc/examples/letter_statistics/readme.md

 gsutil cp calculate_letter_statistics.py initialize_cluster.sh gs://[YOUR_BUCKET]/[YOUR_FOLDER]
 ```

-Create a dataproc cluster; either by using the dataproc.client or by executing
+Create a dataproc cluster: execute the following gcloud command (this will
-the following gcloud command (this will create a cluster named `cluster-test`):
+create a cluster named `cluster-test`):
 ```bash
 gcloud dataproc clusters create cluster-test \
     --initialization-actions='gs://[YOUR_BUCKET]/[YOUR_FOLDER]/initialize_cluster.sh' \